vincentpalma/sui-dns-proof/README.md

     // other rules...
     // Enable its recommended rules
     ...react.configs.recommended.rules,
-    ...react.configs['jsx-runtime'].rules,
+    ...react.configs["jsx-runtime"].rules,
   },
-})
+});
 ```

 # OLD README: Sui x BSA 2024 dApp Starter Template

 Welcome to the [BSA](https://bsaepfl.ch/) x [SUI](https://sui.io/) Hackathon Official Starter Pack !
 This kit should provide you with tons of tools to make your hackathon experience seamless and easy, so ou can focus on what you do best !

 This starter pack was made by BSA comitee member [Loris](https://github.com/Loris-EPFL), feel free to contact me for any questions, bug reports, etc...